-This park includes the rainforest-clad Conway Peninsula and protects the largest area of lowland tropical rainforest in Queensland outside Tropical North Queensland.
+This park spans approximately 75km of coastline, taking in the entire Cape Conway peninsula.
+The park includes the rainforest-clad Conway Range, which protects the largest area of lowland tropical rainforest in Queensland outside Tropical North Queensland.
 Hoop pines grow on coastal ridges and in damp gullies, emerging above the rainforest canopy.
 Rugged, steep, rocky cliffs provide a spectacular 35km-long backdrop to the Whitsunday Passage and islands.

 Dry vine thicket, mangroves, open forests with a grasstree understorey, paperbark and pandanus woodlands, and patches of lowland rainforest with twisted vines grow in the park.
 It is home to 2 of Australia's mound-building birds, the Australian brush-turkey and the orange-footed scrubfowl.